trolladam/Bloggr/README.md

 - Duplicate the `.env.example` file and rename it to `.env`

-- Then fill out your environment information especially the part about database connection
+- Fill out the informations based on your environment especially the part about database connection

 - Generate a new application key with the following command